 JPMorgan Chase & Co. is an American multinational investment bank and financial services holding company headquartered in New York City which is now making efforts to scale its quantum tech effort.
 Realizing quantum computing (QC) will be important for use cases in banking, the bank established a quantum engineering team, with Marco Pistoia head of quantum technology.

 HSBC Bank plc is a British multinational banking and financial services organization.
-Like others, it is aware how important qfs financial system will be for the financial sector in the coming years in areas such as risk analytics, ML and cybersecurity.
-Because of this, it has got the ball rolling with collaborations with other companies and research laboratories to investigate the potential of this state-of-the-art technology.
+Like others, it is aware how important quantum will be for the financial sector in the coming years in areas such as risk analytics, ML and cybersecurity.
+Because of this, it has got the ball rolling with collaborations with other quantum companies and research laboratories to investigate the potential of this state-of-the-art technology.

 HSBC will work alongside The European NEASQC (Next Applications of Quantum Computing) project to develop practical use cases in fields as diverse as drug discovery, breast cancer detection, carbon capture and energy infrastructure risk assessments.
 The four-year project, working with a budget of EUR4.7 million (USD5.5 million) and fully funded from the European Union’s Horizon 2020 research and innovation programme, harnesses the expertise of specialists in quantum computing.